Credit Score Chart + 5 Key Factors

 This is the type of account where balance is due to be paid in full each month, such as a collection account.

-Don’t worry if you don’t have the perfect ‘mix’ of credit types.
-This one only counts for 10% of your score, and you’ll naturally acquire different types of credit over time.
+Don’t worry if you don’t have the perfect mix of credit types.
+Not many people do!
+This is why this category only counts for 10% of your score.
+Many folks naturally acquire different types of credit over time. 😘

 5. New Credit